What’s the reason for doing facials?

 - Buttermilk Facial – Wash your face with buttermilk and blot dry.
 There is no sour smell after doing this.
 This facial wash alleviates acne, gets rid of skin infections and irritations, and makes the skin smoother.
 Don’t have buttermilk?
 You can make your own by keeping milk past the expiration date in your fridge.
 Sour milk is essentially buttermilk.

 - Cornmeal Facial – Use stone-ground cornmeal.
 Make a paste by boiling the cornmeal in just enough water to thicken it but not make it runny.
 Make sure it’s cooled and apply to the skin in a circular motion.
-This facial opens up the pores and cleans it from dirt and oils to prevent flaking skin and improve skin tone.
+As a natural exfoliant, this facial is great for opening the pores and cleaning it from dirt and oils to prevent flaking skin and improve skin tone.
 Wash off after 10 minutes.
 This can be done twice daily to clean the skin.
+Cornmeal contains antioxidants, zinc, iron, and folic acid which are an added benefit to your skin!

 - Yogurt Facial – Apply yogurt all over the face after cleansing.
 Leave on for 5 minutes and then wash off.
 Do this everyday to get rid of acne.
 The key to yogurt?
 The acidophilus in the yogurt decreases skin inflammation.
 You want a yogurt with L. acidophilus as this is the best kind of bacterium to treat skin breakouts.